neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ![alt text](/images/cyclegan_simpsonify/leaky_relu.png)

 ​
-This means if a value is negative mulitply it by `negative_slope` otherwise do nothing. `negative_slope` is usually `0.01`, but you can vary it.
+This function essentially translates to: if a value is negative mulitply it by `negative_slope` otherwise do nothing. `negative_slope` is usually `0.01`, but you can vary it.

-So `LeakyReLU` signficantly reduces the magnitude of negative values.
+So `LeakyReLU` signficantly reduces the magnitude of negative values rather than sending them to `0`.
 But the jury is [still out](https://www.quora.com/What-are-the-advantages-of-using-Leaky-Rectified-Linear-Units-Leaky-ReLU-over-normal-ReLU-in-deep-learning/answer/Nouroz-Rahman) on whether this really works well.

 # Training